RoccoFarrell/turbodota-v4/src/posts/season-3-update.md

 #### * New Item: Quelling Blade
     * Chop down those pesky heroes!
+    * Quelling Blade costs 300g and allows you to skip a quest
 #### * Town Feed
     * Check out the progress of your friends in the Season by clicking the Notification bell in the top right!